SibikshanK/bank_branch-task/README.md

 * Installation:
   * Clone this repository to your localmachine
 * Methodology:
-  Here I'm read the file using nodejs
+  <p align="justify">Here I'm read the file using nodejs
-  And append it to the SQLdatabase.
+  And append it to the SQLdatabase.</p>